 Have home prices in your area been stagnant?
 At some point, they may well start dipping – and so will your home’s value.
 Sell before the price starts falling and move to a more promising neighborhood.

 There are myriad reasons to move house.
 If you’re seeing any of the above signs, it may indeed be time to get moving.
-When that time comes, get in touch with Kerrigan Country Realty at 631.288.9600 or e-mail us at broker(at)kerriganrealty(dotted)com.
+After deciding, you may refer to this guide when staging your home to sell it quickly.
+When that time comes, get in touch with Kerrigan Country Realty, at 631.288.9600 or e-mail us at broker(at)kerriganrealty(dotted)com.